 • Dial 311 in NYC to inquire about lost items or other concerns; visit the Taxi and Limousine Commission website for more info and the organization's fare information page for additional fare details as well as specifics regarding different destinations.

 If you're planning to drive around the City, use Google Maps to help you navigate New York City roads.
 Also, make sure you know where to park.
 You may want to use a site like bestparking.com to compare parking rates and locations from a number of companies.
 Be aware, though, that the site's listings are not complete.
-If you need to rent a car, it may be worth considering Hertz 24/7, a self-service “car share” program that allows members to book vehicles for as little as an hour and as long as nine days, 24 hours a day.
-Zipcar and Enterprise also offer car-share programs with similar benefits and ease of booking.
+If you need to rent a car, it may be worth considering Zipcar and Enterprise which offer car-share programs that allow members to book vehicles for as little as an hour and as long as a week, 24 hours a day.

 Walking and public transit are excellent ways to get around New York, but you can also travel the City by bike, pedicab, ferry or even helicopter if you so desire.
 Take a different route, and you just might see the City from a whole new angle.